jankazil/jankazil/README.md

-# Weather and Climate Data Tools
+# Weather and Climate Data Analysis

 Software for automated data retrieval, processing, analysis, and visualization.